 You can customise your broadband package with TV and phone to suit you.
-We don’t use our landline because we use our mobiles or video calling apps for all phone calls, but TalkTalk also received a decent score of 3.5/5 for its landline service in our customer survey.
-So customers overall seem satisfied with the landline service they receive from the provider.
+We don’t use our landline because we use our mobiles or video calling apps for all phone calls, but other customers may well be satisfied with the landline service they receive from the provider.

 If you'd prefer to get broadband without a landline, find out how you can do so with our guide.

 If you already have a telephone line at your address, it shouldn’t take long to get your superfast broadband connection set up.
 If you don’t, TalkTalk might charge you £60 to send an engineer to install the line.
 The engineer will then set up your new router and test everything.

 We already had a line installed in our flat, so the process worked very smoothly for us.
 But TalkTalk TV had to be set up for us at a later date at a different appointment.

 When we upgraded our package to fibre, we required a new type of router.
 TalkTalk was great — delivery of the router arrived precisely when it said it would, and it was very straightforward to set up and connect.